-The motorhome is High Definition (HD) ready and is capable of receiving channels that are broadcasting in High Definition.
+The motorhome is High Definition (HD) ready and can receive channels that are broadcasting in High Definition.

-In order to receive a clear picture from the satellite dish, you must subscribe to High Definition (HD) service.
+To receive a clear picture from the satellite dish, you must subscribe to High Definition (HD) service.
 The Phaeton is equipped with an automatic switching box that allows you to easily change between TV input modes.